 Asian North American Women Leaders" (WJK), "Here I Am: Faith Stories

 of Korean American Clergywomen" (Judson), and "Streams Run Uphill:

 Conversations with Young Clergywomen of Color" (Judson).
-She is co-author
+An

 occasional contributor to various blogs, her piece "Race Gives Me